 A common trap people fall into is spending too much time on these questions which mean they do not finish the QR subsection and this results in a low score.

-Although you may practice for your UCAT on a laptop, it is better to practice on a desktop computer since you will be able to use the number keys on the on-screen calculator.
+You may opt to practice for UCAT on a laptop if you plan to sit UCAT Online.
+However, if you choose to sit UCAT at a test centre, it is better to practice on a desktop computer as you will be able to use the number keys on the on-screen calculator.
 Using the mouse will take more time so it is important you practice this.

 Do all your workings on a whiteboard with marker pen.
 Use this to jot down important numbers within questions or to double check a mental calculation quickly.
 In some centres you get given headphones to muffle any background noise, so this is also a good idea if you wish to simulate the real environment.

 The practice tests are a close reflection of the real tests.
 You should quickly identify any recurring mistakes that you are making and why these occurred.

 Aim to improve your score in every test so you peak on test day.
 If there is a topic which you find difficult, focus more on this area and practice questions on the topic online.

 The majority of the topics you will come across in QR are GCSE-level maths.
 The maths is in itself not complex but arriving at the correct answer in a time limit takes practice.